trinistr/object_forge/README.md

 - assuming that objects are mutable and provide attribute writers;
 - assuming that streamlined object generation is only useful for testing;
-- (related to the previous point) assuming that there will never be a need to have more than one configuration of a library in the same project (I believe this anti-pattern was popularised by Rails);
+- (related to the previous point) assuming that there will never be a need to have more than one configuration of a library in the same project;
 - assuming that adding global methods or objects is a good idea.

 I notice that there is also a problem of thinking that Rails's "convention-over-configuration" approach is always appropriate, but then making configuration convoluted, instead of making it easy for the user to do the things they want in the way they want in the first place.

-There are some projects that tried to address these issues, like [Progenitor](https://github.com/pavlos/progenitor) (the closest to ObjectForge) and [Workbench](https://github.com/leadtune/workbench), but they still didn't manage to go around the pitfalls.
+There are some projects that tried to address these issues, like [Progenitor](https://github.com/pavlos/progenitor) (the closest to **ObjectForge**) and [Workbench](https://github.com/leadtune/workbench), but they still didn't manage to go around the pitfalls.
 Most factory projects are also quite dead, having not been updated in *many* years.

 ## Installation